Vicas/src-stats/README.md

 ## Getting Started

-This repo expects you to be a bit familiar with Python and Pandas, and currently installs on Linux/WSL since that's where I felt like putting it.
-Native Windows functionality shouldn't be too hard but will require a once-over for incompatible code.
+This repo expects you to be a bit familiar with [Python](https://www.python.org/), and if you have some experience with [Pandas](https://pandas.pydata.org/) you'll be able to create your own data analysis and potentially even graphs for your boards.

-### Prerequisites
-If you're running this on Windows, you'll want to start by [installing WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
-This tutorial assumes zero python/development experience, so if you're used to git and venvs, feel free to skip a few steps and handle this how you usually do.
+If you're on Windows, I recommend either installing [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) to get a unix terminal and download several prerequisite libraries by default.
+Alternatively, you'll want to download the latest version of [Python](https://www.python.org/downloads/) here and make sure to check "Add python.exe to PATH" in the installer so you can use the command line for instructions below.
+You'll also want to download [Git for Windows](https://git-scm.com/download/win) to be able to pull down the code.
+Installation instructions assume a Unix-like system, but most of these instructions can be run on Windows if you're familiar with the equivalent CMD/Powershell commands.

 ### Installing
 In a WSL terminal, navigate to your home folder, clone the repo, and create a venv to run in: